GLOSSARY @F-L-O-W

 hedonic adaptation

 – Habituation.
-After a while, anything seems
+After a while, anything seems ordinary.
+Also known

-ordinary.
-Also known as the Hedonic treadmill.
+as the Hedonic treadmill.

 heritability

-– the degree to which something is inherited, expressed as
+– the degree to which something is inherited, expressed as a percentage

 heuristic

-– rule-of-thumb strategy intended to increase the chances
+– rule-of-thumb strategy intended to increase the chances of solving a

 holistic

-– perceiving a whole object or focusing on the organic
+– perceiving a whole object or focusing on the organic nature of a

 homeostatically